Abi-Humanoid/SLAM/README.md

 These can be done by following the steps outlined in https://github.com/luxonis/depthai-ros This installs the depthai-core library, as well as the ros package for depthai.

+Alternatively the first step from https://www.arducam.com/docs/opencv-ai-kit-oak/performing-location-with-visual-slam/ might be better to use first.

 ---
 ## Installation ##
 This repository contains the catkin workspace src directory.